britzl/template-lowres/README.md

 * [LOWREZJAM-2018](https://itch.io/jam/lowrezjam-2018) - 64x64 pixel template with support for on-screen controls
 * [Nokia 3310 Jam](https://itch.io/jam/3310jam) - 84x48 pixel template
-* Generic low-res game with user configurable ppixel dimensions
+* Generic low-res game with user configurable pixel dimensions

 The project provides a render script for rendering the game to a low-res texture that will be centered and upscaled to fit the screen dimensions.
 The project also provides fonts for use in low resolution pixel art games.